Should Accident Victims Provide a Statement to the Insurance Company?

 Insurance adjusters often contact accident victims shortly after an accident and ask them to give a recorded statement.
 While the insurance adjuster may claim that giving a recorded statement will help speed up the process, he or she is really trying to get information to use against you to deny the claim or reduce its value.

 Before agreeing to give a recorded statement, you should consider reaching out to a trusted attorney.
-The New Jersey personal injury lawyers at Lynch Law Firm offer a free consultation to discuss your claim.
+The New Jersey personal injury lawyers at Lynch Law Firm, PC offer a free consultation to discuss your claim.